WarrenDz/agsm-story-overrides/custom-domain/README.md

 # Custom domain
-Esri offers a developer friendly solution for self hosting stories created in ArcGIS StoryMaps.
-Users cannot download the source code for their stories but instead can incorporate simple Javascript to add their stories to their websites.
-This will change the url for a story from https://storymaps.arcgis.com/stories/xxxxxxxxxxxxxxxxxxxxx to your organization's domain.
-This is the recommended solution for incorporating a story into your organization's website.
-With this solution, authors can still edit their stories using the ArcGIS StoryMaps builder to keep their story up-to-date.
+Esri provides an easy way for developers to host ArcGIS StoryMaps stories on their own domains.
+While users can't download the story's source code, they can use a simple script to change the URL from https://storymaps.arcgis.com/stories/xxxxxxxxxxxxxxxxxxxxx to their organization's domain.
+This method allows authors to keep editing and updating their stories in the ArcGIS StoryMaps builder.

 ## Live sample
 https://codepen.io/rdonihue/pen/oNKBboj